britecharts/britecharts/src/doc/topics/github-labels.md

 #### Status Labels

--   Shows at a glance the progress of each issue
+-   Show at a glance the progress of each issue
 -   Prefixed with Status: &lt;Name of Label>
 -   Only one status label will be applied to any particular issue
 -   They are: